 Play is over 36 holes on the day, a round on each of the two championship courses, Old and New.
 There’s no money at stake, but there is the considerable prize of ten or more places at the U.S. Open, encouraging attacking golf.
 The 2017 tournament saw plenty of that, with 10 players at 10 under or better, after heavy rain on the previous day softened defences.
 Our own local hero, Amateur David Boote, was eliminated in a play-off for the final place, having shot a scintillating 62 in the first round.
 Boote will be back.

-The U.S Open Qualifiers will take place on Monday 4th June 2018.
+The U.S Open Qualifiers took place on Monday 4th June 2018.

 The Championship is a 72-hole Stroke Play event played over both the Old and the New Course.
 Walton Heath is its permanent home.
 The Club has commissioned the superb plate you see below.
 It incorporates an Eisenhower Trophy Gold Medal won by the late Michael Lunt as a member of the Great Britain and Ireland team in 1964.
 Michael was Captain of Walton Heath Golf Club in 2005, Captain of the Royal & Ancient in 2006, a former British and English Amateur Champion, and one of the finest amateur golfers of his generation.